 Bitcoin Price Overview

-For the first time since the July 2021 massive crypto sell-offs, Bitcoin has dipped below the USD 30,000 mark.
-With the current series of events in the market, especially the collapse of LUNA and TerraUST that dragged BTC along, traders and investors alike have been forced to dump their positions.
+Bitcoin has had a sustained bearish run in the past few months, with its value dipping to as low as $17,708.
+With the current series of events in the market, especially the collapse of LUNA/TerraUST and the liquidity issues befalling lending pools and crypto companies, traders and investors alike have been forced to dump their positions.

 Bitcoin Technical Analysis

 Investors have accepted lower prices over time to get out of Bitcoin, and the currency is in a falling trend channel in the medium-long term.
 This signals increasing pessimism among investors and indicates a possible future decline for Bitcoin.
 BTC has support at $18,300 and resistance at $25,000.
 Overall, the asset is assessed as technically negative for the medium-long term investments.

 Bitcoin shows weak development in a falling trend channel in the long term.
 Falling trends indicate that the currency experiences negative development and falling buy interest among investors.
 The currency gave a negative signal from the head and shoulders formation by the break down through the support at $31,687.
 Further fall to 17,708 or lower is signaled.
 Overall, BTC is perceived as technically negative in the long term.

 Bitcoin Price Predictions 2022-2031

 According to the smart technical analysis by Wallet Investor, Bitcoin will hit a market price of $34,783.90 in 2023 and $87175.60 in 2027, making BTC a good asset for long-term investment.
 For short-term trades, Wallet Investor anticipates BTC could continue to trade in the $21,000 region in the coming days.

 TradingBeasts predicts BTC to have an average price of $21,225.31 by December 2022, with the minimum and maximum prices being $18,041.52 and $26,531.64, respectively.